tipishev/python_debugging_workshop/README.md

 ![On fun next](/images/walking/3_on_fun_next.png)

-We can choose `next` and the nested function executes behind the scenes and we continue to line 45.
+We can choose `next` and the nested function runs behind the scenes and we continue to line 45.
 Think of next: "stay local and avoid any foreign functions"

 ![On fun step](/images/walking/4_on_fun_step.png)